aclark4life/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

 :doc:`manual:core/queryable-encryption/quick-start` but with some additional steps required for Django.

+.. admonition:: Server-side Queryable Encryption

-.. note:: This section describes how to configure server side Queryable Encryption in Django.
+   This section describes how to configure server side Queryable Encryption in Django.
 For configuration of client side Queryable Encryption, please refer to this :ref:`FAQ question <queryable-encryption>`.